Pucilowski/polexchange/README.md

 polexchange
 ===========

 A work in progress trading platform.
-The goal is to allow users can trade various currency pairs through posting bid/ask offers to an orderbook, similar to forex markets and stock exchanges.
+The goal is to create a platform and let users trade various currency pairs by posting bid/ask offers to an orderbook, similar to forex markets and stock exchanges.

 The Matcher, responsible for determining when a trade can be struck is a discrete component.
-Multiple matchers can be ran, each one given responsibility of its own market.
+Multiple matchers are ran, each one given responsibility of its own market.
 Communication between the matcher and world-API is done through RabbitMQ.

 ### instructions